 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is selective mutism.

-In the DSM-5, SM is classified as an anxiety disorder.
+In the DSM-5, selective mutism is classified as an anxiety disorder.
 Symptoms include:

 - consistent failure to speak in specific social situations where speaking is expected, despite being able to speak in other situations

 - the speech disturbance interferes with achievement at school or with social communication